 - Where to stay: Chios’s first five-star property, Pearl Island Chios Hotel & Spa, opened this past July near Chios town, with 48 luxurious suites and an Olympic-size pool.
 Those looking for quiet romance should check into Perleas Mansion in Kampos, which was built in 1640, set on a 17-acre citrus farm.

-- Make it happen: Let Athens-based Grecian Lux make the travel arrangements and put together a detailed, personalized itinerary.
-Book an exclusive experience to meet a mastic producer, visit atmospheric Mesta village, and learn more about the magical resin at the excellent Chios Mastic Museum.
-The company can also assist diaspora Greeks with ties to the island to trace family roots.
+- Make it happen: Let Athens-based Grecian Lux make the travel arrangements and put together a personalized itinerary, including an exclusive experience to meet a mastic producer.
+They can also assist those with ancestral ties to the island in tracing their family roots.

 - Only in Chios: In the remote northern town of Leptopoda (population: 30), you can brew your own Greek coffee at a self-serve traditional kafenio.
 Just leave the payment in the marked box.